 Think about it.
-Why does someone avoid giving you information that they know would help your decision to attend an interview?
+Why does someone avoid giving you information they know would help your decision to attend an interview?

 It’s funny how people who work for a salary themselves suddenly assume that your ability to be employed is based on satisfying a sense of ‘morality’ or ‘virtue.’

 What The Public Says

 Hi Leonie, thanks so much for your post on LinkedIn re: recruiters stating salaries.

 I attended an interview for a lecturing position this morning.
 They only wanted to pay R8500 per month!
 I thanked them for their time and told them that I was looking for a market-related salary (which they have informed me it was).

 I’m sure many companies are using the recession as an excuse to pay exploitative salaries.
 I’ve got a Honours degree in Education from UKZN and I know I’m worth far more than what they were offering.
 Will just have to keep looking or even go overseas…

 If this applicant had known what the payment was beforehand he wouldn’t have applied.
 Companies argue that they don’t state the salary as they don’t want to ‘dictate’ your salary but want you to negotiate for it.
 Understand that this is not true.

 Most positions just state “Undisclosed remuneration” More like come and let’s see how desperate you are.